FlashCrafter Logo

 Why Auto Repair Shops Need Specialized CRM Software

-Running an auto repair shop in 2025 requires more than just wrenches and lifts.
+Running an auto repair shop in 2026 requires more than just wrenches and lifts.
 With the average vehicle age now exceeding 12.5 years, repair demand is at an all-time high, but so is competition.
 The shops winning today combine excellent mechanical work with smart technology that keeps customers informed, engaged, and coming back.
+Our auto repair marketing guides cover the strategies top-performing shops use to stay ahead.

 What to Look for in Auto Repair CRM Software